Continental Air Forces: Background

 On 16 January 1941, four Air Districts were established (Northeast, Northwest, Southeast, and Southwest).
 The air districts handled air defense, "organization and training of bomber, fighter and other units and crews for assignments overseas", and training maneuvers with the Army Ground Forces.
 The four districts were redesignated on 26 March 1941 as the First Air Force, Second Air Force, Third Air Force, and Fourth Air Force, respectively.

 Activation

-CAF was activated 12 December 1944 at Andrews Field with Brigadier General Eugene H. Beebe in command and the "4 continental air forces" as components (First Air Force through Fourth Air Force) which consolidated the CONUS air defense mission under one command.
+CAF was activated 12 December 1944 at Andrews Field with Brigadier General Eugene H. Beebe in command.
+The four continental air forces became its components, which consolidated the CONUS air defense mission under one command.
 In August 1945 CAF was assigned the AAF Radar Bomb Scoring mission for bomber training/evaluation when Mitchel Field's 63d Army Air Force Base Unit transferred to CAF.
 CAF's air defense mission was documented in AAF Regulation 20-1, dated 15 September 1945.

 A plan for developing Andrews Field as the headquarters of the Continental Air Forces for September 1944 was enacted.
 (CAF HQ eventually transferred from Andrews to Bolling Field).